ehrbase/documentation/source/03_development/07_admin/05_template/index.rst

 **Status Codes**

-Depending on several request conditions or errors during the request handling there will be on of the following status codes returned:
+Depending on several request conditions or errors during the request handling there will be one of the following status codes returned:

 .. csv-table::
     :header: "Code", "Cause/Meaning"